-The institution's emphasizes its role in educating its students to be knowledgeable and imaginative servant-leaders who are prepared to lead and serve in the world.
-To that end, there are many opportunities available at for students who want to participate in service-learning as a part of their courses and as volunteers at local nonprofit organizations.
+St. Andrews emphasizes its role in educating its students to be knowledgeable and imaginative servant-leaders who are prepared to lead and serve in the world.
+To that end, there are many opportunities available for students who want to participate in service-learning as a part of their courses and as volunteers at local nonprofit organizations.
 For more information about service opportunities, contact the Office of Student Affairs at 910-277-5271.